MicrosoftDocs/sql-docs/docs/integration-services/connection-manager/hadoop-connection-manager.md

     2. In the **Group Policy Management Editor** popup window, go to Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options, and configure **Network security: Configure Encryption types allowed for Kerberos**.

     3. Select the encryption algorithm you want to use when connect to KDC.
-Commonly, you can simply select all the options.
+Typically you can select any of the options.

         ![Configure encryption types for Kerberos](media/hadoop-connection-manager/config-encryption-types-for-kerberos.png)